Lambda-X-Master/How-to-use-this/README.md

 <div align="center"><img src="./images/step8-1.png"></div>

-## Step Nine - Give members write access
+## Step Nine - Give members write access.

 📌 **In every repository in the organization go to settings -> member privileges and change the base permission from read to write.**